MikeyJ-Eng/eleventy-base-blog/content/blog/fifthpost.md

 ---
-title: This is a fifth post (draft)
+title: This is a fifth post (not a draft)
 date: 2023-01-23

 ---
-This is a draft post
+This is not a draft post